In this post we are going to cover what it means to set attainable goals, as well as how to achieve them.

 There are no ending dates or plateaus.
 No constant ups and downs of setting and achieving.
 You’re just always focused on improvement.

-The reason we focus on habits is that even small, simple, seemingly insignificant disciplines will compound into massive results over time.
+Making it a lifestyle is about building your new and improved habits into a daily routine.
+Even small, simple, seemingly insignificant disciplines will compound into massive results over time.

-For example, if you have a weight loss or fitness goal, could you:
+For example, if you have a weight loss or fitness goal, you could start by:

-- add a few minutes of movement into your day
+- adding a few minutes of movement into your day (and building upon it from there)

 Like we had mentioned at the beginning, a holistic approach to attainable goals will help set you up to reach them.
 More importantly it creates balance.